Kusk24/Game_App_Development_Project1/README.md

 ## 📌 Project Description

-This project is a **side-scrolling shooter game** featuring classic gameplay mechanics.
+This project is a **vertical and side-scrolling space shooter game** featuring classic gameplay mechanics.
 It is developed by extending the provided base code and includes fully animated sprites, stage scrolling, boss battles, and more.

 ---